 - A master’s degree in curriculum and instruction with a specialization in gifted education

-- Professional development to improve their practice working with high-ability students
+- Professional development to improve their skills working with high-ability students

-- Training to better understand and meet the academic and social-emotional needs of diverse gifted learners (e.g., culturally and linguistically diverse, females, twice-exceptional, underachievers, etc.).
+- Training to better understand and meet the academic and social-emotional needs of diverse gifted learners (e.g., racially, culturally, linguistically, academically, and socially)

 - Developing the knowledge, skills, and strategies necessary to create high-quality curriculum and lesson plans based on best practices in the field